Dan Johnson (journalist): Early life

-Johnson was born in Nottingham, Nottinghamshire, and spent his formative years in Worsbrough.
+Johnson, son of Graeme Johnson, was born in Nottingham, Nottinghamshire, and spent his formative years in Worsbrough.
+He has a sister.
 He was educated at The Kingstone School and Barnsley College.
 Johnson studied Geography at the University of Leeds, followed by a postgraduate diploma in Broadcast Journalism at City, University of London.

 Career in journalism

 Johnson began his career with the BBC in 2008 as a journalist for BBC Radio Sheffield, moving to television in 2011 when he joined the newsroom as a reporter for BBC Look North.
 His recent time at the BBC has been controversial.
 Johnson has been criticised for pursuing headline grabbing stories which are based on dubious sources.
 Media commentators have claimed that his research methods are impact driven, rather than evidence based.
 Mr. Justice Mann, in his judgement against the BBC, described Johnson as "capable of letting his enthusiasm for his story get the better of his complete regard for truth on occasions".

 In 2022 it was announced Johnson would join BBC West as West & South West England Correspondent based in Bristol.
-In the same year he also travelled across Ukraine making a documentary called Locked Away: Ukraine’s Stolen Lives looking at the broken care system for disabled people and how its gotten worst since Russia invaded.
+In the same year he also travelled across Ukraine making a documentary called Locked Away: Ukraine’s Stolen Lives looking at the broken care system for disabled people and how it has got worse since Russia invaded.